-However, as the log rows deletion cannot use any TRUNCATE command (as with the emaj start group() or emaj reset group() functions), using emaj delete before group() function may take a longer time than simply stopping and restarting the group.
+However, as the log rows deletion cannot use any TRUNCATE command (as with the emaj\start\group() or emaj\reset\group() functions), using emaj\delete\before\group() function may take a longer time than simply stopping and restarting the group.
 In return, no lock is set on the tables of the group.
 Its execution may continue while other processes update the application tables.
-Nothing but other E-Maj operations on the same tables settina mark. would wait until end of group, like а new an emaj delete before mark group() function execution.
+Nothing but other E-Maj operations on the same tables mark, would wait until the group, like setting а new end emaj delete before mark group() function execution.